seanmcauliffe-personal/Nominatim/VAGRANT.md

 This document describes how you can install Nominatim inside a Ubuntu 24 virtual machine on your desktop/laptop (host machine).
-The goal is to give you a development environment to easily edit code and run the test suite without affecting the rest of your system.
+The goal is to give you a development environment to easily edit code and run the test suite without affecting the rest of your system

 The installation can run largely unsupervised.
 You should expect 1h from start to finish depending on how fast your computer and download speed